SenseNet/sn-benchmark/docs/profile-definition-language.md

 # Benchmark Profile Definition Language
 <a name="BenchmarkProfileDefinitionLanguage"></a>
 The Profile Definition is a text file that describes an action sequence.
+Possible actions:
-Possible actions: sending a web request, memorizing data from the response as a variable, waiting for a couple of seconds.
+ - sending a web request,
+ - memorizing data from the response as a variable,
+ - waiting for a couple of seconds

 At the beginnig of the line there is a *control character or word* that defines the purpose of that line.
 Empty lines and lines starting with an unrecognized control word will be skipped.